gentoo-haskell/gentoo-haskell/projects/GHC-6.6-launch.rst

 :Author: Lennart Kolmodin <kolmodin@gentoo.org>,
          Gentoo Haskell Herd <haskell@gentoo.org>
-:Updated: 2007-04-12
+:Updated: 2007-07-23

 .. sectnum::

 Due to the restructure of bundled libraries from GHC 6.4 -> 6.6 we've had to rewrite ebuild dependencies between packages and libraries.
+While doing this we have also taken the chance to do some updates we've been ponding on in the past.

 This document describes some background on what's new in GHC 6.6 and the plan that has been carefully crafted on how to deal with it.

-I have tried to summarize what the Gentoo Haskell Heard has been up to the past months.
+We have tried to summarize what the Gentoo Haskell Heard has been up to the past months (or year...).

 Introduction
 ============